 In accordance with Federal Highway Administration (FHWA) regulations, all bridges must be inspected at least once every two (2) years, more often if warranted, due to condition.
 Under Section 705 of the Commission's Bridge System Revenue Bonds, Series 2007, all bridges and toll facilities are to be inspected once every two (2) years.
-The Commission will inspect its Toll-Supported Bridges in even years (2014, 2016, etc.) and the Toll Bridges in odd years (2013, 2015, etc.).
+The Commission will inspect its Toll-Supported Bridges in even years (2014, 2016, etc.) and the Toll Bridges in odd years (2015, 2017, etc.).
 All load-posted bridges will receive special interim inspections in the year they do not receive their regular biennial inspection in accordance with PennDOT requirements.
 The associated facilities and grounds are inspected with each respective bridge.

-This 2013 Toll Bridge Annual Inspection Report of bridges and facilities owned and operated by the Delaware River Joint Toll Bridge Commission contains the findings of the 2013 inspections of the Toll Bridges.
-This year's inspections consisted of seven (7) Toll Bridges and any accompanying facilities and approach structures along with interim inspections of all load posted Toll-Supported Bridges.
-In addition to the bridge inspections, an inspection of the Toll Bridge facilities was conducted including maintenance and administration buildings, toll plazas, garages, parking facilities and roadways under the jurisdiction of the Commission.
-The conclusions and recommendations concerning the Toll-Supported Bridges are based on the 2012 inspections.
-Any updates to the 2012 conclusions or recommendations for the Toll-Supported Bridges are indicated by text that is bold and italicized.
-The inspection findings shown for the Toll-Supported Bridges are for informational purposes.
+This 2014 Toll-Supported Bridge Annual Inspection Report of bridges and facilities owned and operated by the Delaware River Joint Toll Bridge Commission contains the findings of the 2014 inspections of the Toll-Supported Bridges.
+This year's inspections consisted of thirteen (13) Toll-Supported Bridges and any accompanying facilities and approach structures.
+In addition to the bridge inspections, an inspection of the Toll-Supported Bridge Officer shelters was conducted including and roadways under the jurisdiction of the Commission.
+The conclusions and recommendations concerning the Toll Bridges are based on the 2013 inspections.
+Any updates to the 2013 conclusions or recommendations for the Toll Bridges are indicated by text that is bold and italicized.
+The inspection findings shown for the Toll Bridges are for informational purposes.